-Other services managed by access services staff include the assignment of faculty research spaces, graduate and undergraduate carrels and lockers, book delivery services to faculty offices, electronic document delivery, Library billing, faculty/staff proxy authorizations, guest borrower services, and disability services.
+The Resource & Access Services department manages access to collections in Olin & Uris Libraries.
+Access Services provides information service and assistance to users at the Olin Service Desk, the Olin Printing Help Desk and the Uris Help Desk.
+Other services managed by Access Services include the assignment of research studies, graduate and undergraduate carrels and lockers, scanning of articles and chapters, Library billing, guest borrower services, and disability services.
 In addition, the access staff is responsible for opening and closing the libraries and monitoring adherence to library rules to ensure the general safety and security of patrons, staff, collections and the buildings.

 - Olin Circulation Desk: email@example.com, (607) 255-4245